rosostolato/odata-fluent-query/README.md

 ## Version 2.0.0 is out!

-`ODataQuery` class now is a function written in lowercanse `odataQuery` and it's not necessary to instantiate it anymore.
+`ODataQuery` class now is a function written in lowercase `odataQuery` and it's not necessary to instantiate it anymore.
 This is basically the changes but it is a break change and might break your code if you don't refactor.
 Another change is that now queries are imutable, so every method will return a new instance.

 ```ts
 new ODataQuery<T>() => odataQuery<T>()